Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/TraitsAndInstances.md

 data Rectangle(width: Float, height: Float)
 ```

-Only types declared with `data` or `newtype` can have trait instances.
+Only types defined with `data` or `newtype` can have trait instances.

 Instances for these types can be created with the `instance` keyword as follows: